leereilly/csi/README.md

    </tr>
 </table>

-NAICS is a system that assigns a two-digit numerical code to each industry and 3 to 6 digits to each industry sub-sector.
-The larger the number, the more specific the industry.
-For example:
+The larger the coode, the more specific the industry.
+Here's an NAICS example:

 <table>
   <tr>